Open Bible Data Home About News OET Key

 BrTrAnd it came to pass, when the captains of the chariots saw Josaphat king of Juda, that they said, This seems to be the king of Israel.
 And they compassed him about to fight against him; and Josaphat cried out.

-ULTAnd it happened as soon as the commanders of the charioty saw Jehoshaphat, that they themselves said, “Surely he is the king of Israel.”
+ULTAnd it happened, when the commanders of the chariotry saw Jehoshaphat, that they, they said, “Surely he is the king of Israel!”
 And they turned aside to fight against him, and Jehoshaphat cried out.

-USTSo when the men who were driving the Aramean chariots saw Jehoshaphat wearing the royal robes, they pursued him.
-They shouted, “There is the king of Israel!”
-But when Jehoshaphat cried out,
+USTSo when the commanders of the Aramean chariot forces saw Jehoshaphat wearing his royal robes, they shouted, “There is the king of Israel!”
+They started chasing him to attack him.
+But when Jehoshaphat shouted out,

 BSBWhen the chariot commanders saw Jehoshaphat, they said, “Surely this is the king of Israel!”
 So they turned to fight against him, but Jehoshaphat cried out.